foxBMS/foxbms-1/documentation/sphinx/software_documentation/build-process/build-process.rst

 **Building**

 #.
+Build the library (or libraries):

+    ..  code-block::    console
+        :name: builthelibs
+        :caption: Build the libraries

+        python tools\waf build_libs

+    Now all libraries are present in ``build\libs`` and the headers are in ``build\include``.

-Configure the |foxbms| project to work with a library, in the frist example
+#.
+Configure the |foxbms| project to work with a library, in the first example
     it is the ``foxbms-user-lib`` library.

     ..  code-block::    console